tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-ava/6b-https-lets_encrypt-configuration.md

+# 6b-https-lets_encrypt-configuration.md

+This file contains details on how to:

+* Create Let's Encrypt certificates
+* Configure apache to use the certificates

-# 6-https_via_lets_encrypt
+# Goal

-After having limited success using a self-signed certificate on jane, we are going for setting up https using Let's Encrypt on ava.
-Jumping straight to production!
-I know!!
+Create the certificates and update the apache config files to implement https support using Let's Encrypt option on ava for these two static sites:

+* artsyvisions.com (static)
+* tomh.info (static)

+And these two python (wsgi) sites:

+* groja.com (wsgi - flask)
+* seeourminds.com (wsgi - django)

-# Research
+# Background

 For details on how we came up with this process, see the `6*.md` files in `../2016-jane` , specifically: